Types of Water Heaters

 Tankless water heaters run water across a series of heating elements and then directly to your faucet.
 Some of the benefits of tankless models include increased energy efficiency and reduced water use.
 For households where hot water is in high demand, you may need either multiple tankless models or opt for a traditional model.

-Water Heater Efficiency & Sizing
+Water Heater Efficiency and Sizing

-Water Heater Additions/Maintenance
+Water Heater Additions and Maintenance

 How long can a hot water heater installation take?

 Water heater replacement can vary by several factors, but generally speaking the process takes between two and three hours.